 What If Amazon Ran Hospitals?

+In the light of the recent moves of Amazon and other tech giants in the healthcare field, we imagined what it would look like if Amazon operated an entire hospital.
 What if Dr. Alexa offered you the next appointment with your doctor in the Amazon Clinic?
 What if you could buy your prescription drugs in Amazon’s online pharmacy?
 What if you could get your personalized plaster cast from the 3D Printing Department?
-In light of the recent moves of Amazon and other tech giants in the healthcare field, we imagined what it would look like if Amazon operated an entire hospital.
+How would Amazon healthcare look like?

 Tech giants move into healthcare

 Facebook, Google, and Amazon are aiming for new horizons.
 The playfield must be too small for them solely on the technology markets.
 They certainly have the capacity to move into new fields.
 As The Economist writes, their huge stock market valuations suggest that investors are counting on them to double or even triple in size in the next decade.